-Why is talent attraction important?
+Why is Talent Attraction important?

-This is important because making the wrong hire can cause a huge financial strain on your business, from issues with underperformance to poor cultural fit that impacts the wider company.
+This is important because making the wrong hire can cause a huge financial strain on your business, from issues with under-performance to poor cultural fit that impacts the wider company.

 Getting talent attraction right at the beginning of your recruitment process will help you make better hiring decisions, and bring employees into your business that match your needs.

-How to improve your talent attraction
+How to attract talent

 1. Maximise views of your job